 Most of the people develop acne during their adolescent stage when the body undergoes hormonal changes.
 Hormonal acne which is caused due to puberty generally subsides after one attains adulthood.

 The pimples/acne should be treated at the very beginning before it becomes very painful and difficult to get rid of.
 Conventional acne treatment can dry out your skin and is often associated with skin irritation and rashes.
 Hence people are turning to home remedies using natural ingredients which can help get rid of pimples.
 Let us see how pimples and acne can be treated at home using simple and easily available ingredients

 1. Tea Tree Oil For Spot Treatment

 Tea Tree Oil is derived from Melaleuca alternifolia which is a native of Australia.
 It is well known for its antibacterial and anti-inflammatory properties.
 Its anti-bacterial property helps fight bacteria responsible for causing bacteria and its anti-inflammatory property effectively reduces skin inflammation.
 Moreover, it has a soothing action on the dry and itchy skin.
 Tea Tree Oil is considered to be the most effective anti-acne treatment.
-Let’s have a look at how Tea Tree Oil can be used to treat acne at home.
+Let’s have a look at how Tea Tree Oil from Anveya can be used to treat acne at home.

 - Tea Tree Oil

 - Add 1 drop of Tea Tree oil to 1 teaspoon of Jojoba Oil.

 - Apply this mixture directly on the affected area with a cotton pad.